Weight Loss FAILS

 Drinking weight loss shakes.
 Slim-Fast had a great marketing campaign.
 "A shake for breakfast, a shake for lunch, then a sensible dinner."
 Perfectly easy to follow.

 I'm guessing one of the reasons Slim-Fast did that was because there were people who would ADD a diet shake to their regular meal plan.
-Not only were those people eating their normal abundance of calories, they were also drinking all the calories from the shakes.
+Not only were those people eating their normal abundance of calories, but they were also drinking all the calories from the shakes.

 Diet drinks can help some people lose weight, but you've got to consume them INSTEAD of all the extra calories you normally eat.

 Following a low-carb diet.
 Cutting carbs can help people lose weight.
 There are two principal reasons why.
 First, carbohydrates cause muscle to retain water.
-Much of the weight loss that happens the first 2-4 weeks is from water loss.
+Much of the weight loss that happens in the first 2-4 weeks is from water loss.
 The second reason is because many people often don't replace the missing carb calories with anything else.

 Staying on a low-carb diet long-term can quite be challenging.
 Temptation and cravings kick in and before most people know it they're eating and drinking like before.
 All that water weight goes right back on and they're back to square one.